 Bond Angle of Graphite

-Graphite also is known as black lead or plumbago is an allotrope of a particular crystalline form of carbon.
+Graphite, also known as black lead or plumbago, is an allotrope of a particular crystalline form of carbon.
 The array of carbon atoms in graphite is significantly distinct from that in the diamond.
 In Graphite, each carbon atom is covalently linked to another atom.
 All the bond angles of graphite are 120⁰ which is expected only if three bonding pairs of electrons are surrounded by each other.